Lionsberg/lionsberg-wiki/Lionsberg System Design/Lionsberg Core Documents/Lionsberg Introduction/Introduction to Lionsberg (2024.01.17).md

 We are seeking ***committed individuals and resources*** for the battles and pathway that lie ahead.
 It is time for a ***passionately committed tribe*** to embark on The Quest towards The Goal.

-If you believe you are a match for this courageous, dangerous and visionary undertaking, please reach out to J@Lionsberg.org and we will open a three-way dialogue with the person who referred you.
+If you believe you are a match for this courageous, dangerous and visionary undertaking, please reach out to J@Lionsberg.org or one of the current [[Lionsberg Co-Creators]] and we will open a three-way dialogue with the person who referred you.

 With Love, In Community,